Marketing requires a very complex set of skills. Hiring a good marketer to build a brand and grow a business might be an intimidating task.

 So how do you make sure you choose the right one?

-In an ideal business environment a marketer is basically responsible for developing the company’s market positioning, elaborating the go-to-market strategy and tactics, and overseeing the implementation of those tactics to make sure the business goals are achieved.
+A marketer is typically responsible for developing the company’s market positioning, elaborating the go-to-market strategy and tactics, and overseeing the implementation of those tactics to make sure the business goals are achieved.

 During my marketing career I was fortunate to work with some excellent marketers, learn about their personality and admire their skills.
 Below is a list, by no means comprehensive, of the “ingredients” that a great marketer is made of: